mssci92/mssci92/README.md

-# Sabrina - Data Scientist
+# Sabrina Ali - Aspiring Healthcare Data Scientist

 Welcome to my GitHub profile!
 Here you can find some of the projects and work I've done as a data scientist.